Your mission, our focus

 If you’re interested in learning more about opportunities for how we can work together, please click the button below.

-Do you have a repurposed drug with evidence of efficacy in your rare disease of interest but need additional support to take these towards patients?
-Working together, we can quickly turn your research, insights and repurposing assets into treatments – helping transform your research into reality.
+Do you have a redeveloped drug with evidence of efficacy in your rare disease of interest but need additional support to take these towards patients?
+Working together, we can quickly turn your research, insights and redevelopment assets into treatments – helping transform your research into reality.

-By applying our drug development and clinical expertise, along with the necessary financial resources, we’re able to evaluate, enhance and accelerate the development of your repurposed drugs.
+By applying our drug development and clinical expertise, along with the necessary financial resources, we’re able to evaluate, enhance and accelerate the development of your redeveloped drugs.

 This type of partnership is a particular focus of our current Rare Treatment Accelerator (RTA) programme.
 Click the button below to find out more.